 Who can attend?

-The Post-Baccalaureate Premedical Certificate Program is for those with a bachelor’s degree who lack the prerequisite science courses to apply for professional healthcare programs.
+The Post-Baccalaureate Premedical Certificate Program is for those with a bachelor’s degree who lack the prerequisite science courses to apply to medical school or professional healthcare programs.

 Who is the typical Post-Baccalaureate student?